-Evaluation of the toxicity and tolerability of IkT-001Pro in monkeys revealed the unexpected property that the NOAEL, the dosing level at which no meaningful toxicity is observed, is 13-fold higher for IkT-001Pro relative to Imatinib given alone.
+We have evaluated IkT-001Pro in a dose range finding study in monkeys.
+The results of this study indicated that the NO Adverse Event Level, the dosing level at which no meaningful toxicity is observed, is 13-fold higher for IkT-001Pro relative to Imatinib given alone.
 We believe this is an unprecedented observation for a prodrug relative to the active ingredient from which it was derived.
-When we evaluated all the toxicities associated with the NOAEL of IkT-001Pro relative to the NOAEL of Imatinib, we also observed that all the GI and other on-dosing side effects were absent for IkT-001Pro.
+In the dose range finding study, we also observed that all the GI and other on-dosing side effects were absent for IkT-001Pro in monkey at the NOAEL dose.
+The outcomes of the dose range finding study in monkey were used to design the comparative toxicology study for completion of the IND, wherein we are comparing the toxicity of IkT-001Pro to Imatinib in monkey for 28 days.
+The comparative toxicology study is ongoing.